The Best Walking Shoes For Women 2023

 Cush + Technology

-Just under the sturdy rubber sole is a layer of New Balance’s patented Cush + technology.
-This high-density foam was designed to absorb impact no matter what surface that you’re walking on and provides superior comfort.
-Despite the humble design of the shoe, they really do make you feel like you’re walking on a cloud.
+This high-density foam was designed to absorb impact no matter what surface you’re walking on and provides superior comfort.
+Despite the shoe’s humble design, they make you feel like you’re walking on a cloud.

 Best Orthopedic Walking Shoe: Orthofeet Women’s Comfort